Hollow Body Rock

 Variations:

-• Weighted Hollow Body Rock: Add resistance to the Hollow Body Rock exercise by holding a small weight, such as a weight plate or dumbbell, against your chest or overhead.
+• Weighted Hollow Body Rock: Add resistance to the exercise by holding a small weight, such as a weight plate or dumbbell, against your chest or overhead.
 You can also hold a weight with your feet or wear ankle weights.
 This added resistance further challenges the core muscles to resist spinal extension.

 How to perform Hollow Body Rock: